 Mr. Bernard assists the HBA’s annual Will-A-Thon for eligible senior citizens; the HBA’s Veterans Legal Initiative for qualifying veterans or spouses of deceased veterans in probate, guardianship or tax matters; and the Brazos Bend Guardianship Services to help low-income Fort Bend County families with a way to obtain legal guardianship.

 Mr. Bernard is a trained Settlement Conference Facilitator and volunteered to assist the Howard County (Maryland) District Court resolve civil cases in it’s Alternative Dispute Resolution program; he often performed the same function at the request of individual Howard County Circuit Court judges.

 Personal & Community Associations

 Mr. Bernard is an active aircrew member in the Civil Air Patrol (CAP).
 As Auxiliary of the U.S. Air Force, CAP supports communities with search and rescue, emergency response, youth development and promotion of air, space and cyber power.
-Having started as a cadet while in high school, Gus now serves the CAP as a corporate Legal Officer, as an Assistant Inspector General and Assistant Legal Officer for the Texas Wing, and as Communications Officer and Assistant Operations Officer of Hobby Senior Squadron in Houston.
+Having started as a cadet while in high school, he now serves the CAP as a corporate Legal Officer, and as both the Communications Officer and Assistant Operations Officer of Hobby Senior Squadron in Houston.

 Mr. Bernard previously served as Treasurer of the Houston Chapter, American Association of Individual Investors (AAII), on the Board of Directors of the Potomac-Patuxent Chapter, Trout Unlimited, and on the Board of Directors of the Village of Owen Brown.